CAREER OPPORTUNITIES AT THE OUTDOOR COUNCIL

 We believe a deeper familiarization with our state’s “citizen legislature” will empower members to be better advocates — and to engage others in their own communities.

 Each internship includes a dynamic and in-depth curriculum that covers:

 The basics of how a bill becomes law and orientation to the Capitol

 Hands-on training in lobbying and communicating with legislators

 Researching actual legislation filed — including possible meetings with government agency staff and creating fact sheets

 Participating in strategy meetings with other lobbyists and interest groups

 Opportunities to testify before committees and/or lobby legislators directly about upcoming bills

 Outdoor Council lobbyists will provide the majority of this training, often through on-the-go learning related to the Outdoor Council’s own work.
 Each internship will vary based on the pace and schedule of the upcoming legislative session that year.
 Interns will be needed in Cheyenne for the duration of the week, starting with an orientation meeting that Sunday evening and finishing by Friday afternoon.
 The Outdoor Council may be able to provide lodging or provide a stipend to cover lodging, if necessary.

-The 2019 Wyoming State Legislature will meet for eight weeks starting on January 8, and the Outdoor Council will offer these internships between January 13 until March 8.
-Each week will have its own unique agenda and pace, based on the legislative schedule, bill deadlines, and committee meetings that week.
+Each internship week will have its own unique agenda and pace, based on the legislative schedule, bill deadlines, and committee meetings that week.
 If you are interested in finding out more about the application process or the internships, contact our Program Director, Steff Kessler.
 We’d love to hear of your interest, and we’ll continue to post more information and materials as the year progresses.